Adult ADHD Clinic Cardiff

 ADHD Treatment

 Medication can be very effective – even life-changing- for adults with ADHD.
 This is particularly so with moderate to severe ADHD.
 In mild ADHD effects can be small or negligible.
-Almost always, medication requires specialist input (and Dr Davies can issue private prescriptions for the condition).
+Almost always, medication requires specialist input.
 In theory, a GP will take over prescribing when the patient is on an effective dose of the right medication, as long as there is continuing specialist review – so called shared care.
 But many GPs in South Wales won’t do this – even when an NHS specialist has made the diagnosis.
+I suspect they are holding out for money.

 ADHD coaching is also popular and there are some great self-help materials and support groups.
 There are forms of CBT (cognitive behavioural therapy) that have been adapted for helping with ADHD.